-Page 6 Flapper the hooded seal saved by pipeline workers
+Flapper the hooded seal saved by pipeline workers

 ANCHORAGE-Flapper got his Christmas present a little early, and it was the best there is.
 It was his life.

-Hopelessly lost and facing certain death from predators or freezing on the iow wastes of the freezing on the icy wastes of the North Slope, he was spotted and rescued by oil workers when his time was fast running out.
+Hopelessly lost and facing certain death from predators or freezing on the icy wastes of the North Slope, he was spotted and rescued by oil workers when his time was fast running out.

 This was no ordinary character but one of a very special breed of Arctic wanderers-a seal.
-But not just any old seal; it is one which has raised the eyebrows of marine biologists.
+But not just any old seal; it is one which has raised the evebrows of marine biologists.

 It is a North Atlantic hooded seal, which must have swam across the top of the world to end up marooned at Prudhoe, at least 300 miles from the nearest open water.

 His salvation came because of the quick eyes of John ("J.C.")
 Holtan, supervisor of BP Alaska's Construction Camp Number One.
-Holtan was driving back from the Deadhorse Airport with Tom Yeager, another BP camp supervisor, when he noticed a shape about 30 or 40 feet off the road, about a quarter mile south of Alyeska's pump station Number One.
-He stopped the truck to
+Holtan was driving Airport with Tom Yeager, another BP camp supervisor, 30 or 40 feet off the road, about a quarter mile south of Alveska's pump station Number One.

 He stopped the truck to investigate and found the seal covered in snow.
-It was lying on its belly keeping its flippers off the ice the ice.
+It was lying on its belly keeping its flippers off the ice.

 "The first thing I saw were its eyes; they were big brown ones, the size of coffee cups," said Holtan.
 "As we got near, it moved itself and let out kind of a roar.
-It was very much alive but I don't know how long it general helpers' lead man, Wendal Wilson.
-Dennis Ames, who was born and raised on a ranch in Oklahoma and is now a truck foreman for Kodiak Oil Field Haulers was also with the arcti-Haulers, was also with the party.
-By this time Tom Graham, senior materials expeditor, had dug up a suitable crate from the warehouse into which they had decided to load the animal, which became known as the rope over his tail.
-Then they eased him into the crate and took him to BP's old warehouse near the Mukluk Camp.
+It was very much alive but I don't know how long it would have remained so."

-Would have remained so."
-Holtan called Slim Gilchrist, BP's deputy field coordinator, who subsequently organized a rescue party comprising general helpers Leslie Itta of Barrow and Don Saville, Chris Boskofski, Martin Dickey and the biologist, on a Hercules aircraft which had just offloaded at
+Holtan called Slim Gilchrist, BP's deputy field coordinator, who subsequently organized a rescue party comprising general helpers Leslie Itta of Barrow and Don Saville, Chris Boskofski, Martin Dickey and the back from the Deadhorse general helpers' lead man, Wendal Wilson.